 Key points to remember in C language:

-- The C language is structured, middle level programming language developed by Dennis Ritchie
+- The C language is a structure oriented programming language developed by Dennis Ritchie.

 - [ANSI 89] American National Standards Institute., American National Standard for Information Programming Language C, X3 159-1989